Our School App Stay connected on the go...

 Key Stage 2 to Key Stage 3

-There is an opportunity for students to join Science Club and Space Club to promote further interest and exploration of the science topics studied.
-Students will also participate in a Science Fair Project of their choosing in Year 8.
+There is an opportunity for students to join Science Club and STEM club to promote further interest and exploration of the science in everyday life.

 Key Stage 3 to Key Stage 4